Marcos Raya: Career

-The Chicano identity is important to Raya, for he identifies with his Mexican heritage as well as his American upbringing.
-Mexicans initially adopted the term "chicano" after it was used against them derogatorily, but they then made it something to be proud of.
-The term Chicano, which was formed under a particular historical context, has come to represent rebelliousness against national oppression and forced assimilation.
 Much of Raya's artwork contains Chicano themes, and many times he incorporates political messages in his work as well.
-In “Our Lady of the New Millennium”, Raya pulls from the format of the powerful image of “Virgen de Guadalupe”, and in place of "la virgen" is a woman who seems to be constructed of metallic pieces and scantily dressed.
-Raya draws from his Mexican heritage in order to make a political statement about money, sex, and power replacing religion in today's society.
-Affected by his heritage, he combines the powerful image of La virgen with that of the society in which he is entrenched today.
+In “Our Lady of the New Millennium,” Raya utilizes the format of the famous image of “Virgen de Guadalupe.”
+But in place of "la virgen" he has placed a scantily clad woman, seemingly constructed of metallic pieces.
+Raya draws from his Mexican heritage in order to make a political statement about money, sex, and power replacing religion in contemporary society.
+Drawing on his heritage, he transforms the image of La virgen into a critique of the society in which he is entrenched today.